 Growing up in a small town in Shenandoah Valley, Charles discovered his liking for creating things when he was a kid.
 As he got older, he got into finishing and eventually doing customized pieces.
 He then decided to build some projects and put them out for sale.
 When people bought them, Charles just kept going and established his woodworking career.

 He continued to construct different projects and produce teaching materials in order to help other woodworkers learn his techniques.
 Charles also hosted classes in his shop, and he even invited other people over so they could work together on certain pieces.
-His warm personality meant that people often visited or dropped by his shop, and he always made them feel welcome.
+His warm personality meant that people often visited or dropped by his small workshop, and he always made them feel welcome.

 With all his contributions, Charles Neil remains a beloved figure in the woodworking field.
 After a long battle with illness, he passed away in December 2019.
 We made this page to honor him.